-NVIDIA refreshes its Tegra roadmap, offers some details on Logan and Parker processorsAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA refreshes its Tegra roadmap, offers some details on Logan and Parker processorsAlex Wagner - Editorial Director of News and Content

 NVIDIA formally took the wraps off of its new Tegra 4 and Tegra 4i mobile processors in January and February, respectively, and now its using the month of March to share a few tidbits of information on the chips that come after the T4 on its roadmap.
 First up is the Logan, a name we've seen on NVIDIA roadmaps before.
 The Logan chip is expected to pack a Kepler GPU and CUDA, NVIDIA's programming model that allows for increased chip performance by utilizing the GPU.
 AnandTech has been told that we should start seeing samples of the Logan processor in 2013, with appearances in production hardware expected to begin in early 2014.